-We take pride for achieving 100% ragging free session 2013-14.
-Ragging is a punishable offence.
+We take pride for achieving 100% ragging free sessions year after year including our recent session of 2017 - 2018.
+Ragging is a punishable offense.
 Indulging in any form of ragging may lead to imprisonment of rustication.
 Ragging is prohibited as per the decision of the supreme court of Indian writ petition no. (c) 656/1998.
+We have maintained strong administration across our campuses including hostels to refrain any student being a victim of ragging.
+Our anti - disciplinary team is hyper active and makes sure that law and order is maintained without fail when it comes to ragging incidents.

 The All India Council For Technical Education (AICTE), New Delhi vide its Notification no. 37-3/Legal/AICTE/2009 dated 25-03-2009 has taken a very serious view of ragging incidences in educational institutions and on Directions of the Hon’ble Supreme Court of India vide its Order dated 16.5.2007 has ordered strict implementation of following rules & regulations for Prevention and prohibition of Ragging in technical Institutions.